Azure/Microsoft-Defender-for-Cloud/Powershell scripts/MDE Integration/Migrate GCC Tenant/Migrate-GCCTenantFromPublic.md

-# Azure PowerShell Script for Invoking REST API
+# Azure PowerShell Script for Invoking WebRequest API

-This PowerShell script allows you to invoke a REST API against an Azure subscription.
+This PowerShell script allows you to invoke a WebRequest API against an Azure subscription.
 The script prompts for the subscription ID, checks the user's roles, and then uses an authentication token to invoke a PUT command against a specified URI.

 ## Prerequisites

-- PowerShell 7 or later
+- PowerShell 5 or later
 - Azure PowerShell Modules (Az, Az.Accounts, Az.Resources).
-  If missing, you can install them using:
+  If missing, you can install them now.
+On elevated PowerShell terminal execute:
-  `Install-Module -Name Az -Scope CurrentUser` `Install-Module -Name Az.Accounts -Scope CurrentUser` `Install-Module -Name Az.Resources -Scope CurrentUser`
+  `Install-Module -Name Az -Scope CurrentUser`
+  `Install-Module -Name Az.Accounts -Scope CurrentUser`
+  `Install-Module -Name Az.Resources -Scope CurrentUser`
+ - Azure subscription RBAC Role:"Owner" or "Contributor" or "Security Admin"

 ## Usage
+1. `Login-AzAccount` - To log in the tenant

-1. Open a PowerShell terminal.
+2. Open an elevated PowerShell terminal.
+3. Have the target **Azure subscription ID** which you have one of the require RBAC.

-2. Run the script:
+4. Run the script:
 `.\Migrate-GCCTenantFromPublic.ps1 -SubscriptionId "<Your_Subscription_ID>"`
    - **Mandatory**: Replace `<Your_Subscription_ID>` with the actual ID of the subscription you want to target.
    - If the required modules are not installed, stop the script and install them as instructed above.

-4. Follow the prompts and enter your Azure credentials if needed.
+5. Return output is written to the console output and to *$env:TEMP\Migrate-GCCTenantFromPublic.log* file with high verbosity.

-5. The script will verify your role in the specified subscription and then invoke the PUT command against the specified REST API.
+6. The script will verify your role in the specified subscription and then invoke the PUT command against the specified REST API.

 ## Notes

 - Make sure you have the necessary permissions to perform the operation specified by the REST API.
-- Security credentials should be handled carefully.
-Consider using more secure methods like Azure Managed Identities or Azure Key Vault for credential management.
-- The script checks for the "Owner" or "Contributor" roles.
+- The script checks for the subscription's "Owner" or "Contributor" roles.
 Ensure you have either of these roles in the specified subscription.